CiaronHowell/ciaronhowell/README.md

 ### A bit about me...

-🧑🏻‍💻 Research Software Engineer at STFC - Hartree Centre
+🧑🏻‍💻 Senior Research Software Engineer at STFC - Hartree Centre

 📜 Computer Science with Software Development - University of Liverpool